Ever thought about drama resources? Drama resources? Why do we need them? We often give drama a bad rap.

 You can often find material for a monologue that will bring a real person from history to life if you just search the internet for the journals or personal correspondence of famous figures.

-You don’t have to have a large group to make great use of drama resources in your homeschool.
+You don’t have to have a large group to make great use of drama resources for a drama credit in your homeschool.
 And you just might be delighted to find how using drama resources helps you overcome homeschool struggles in a fun and unexpected way!

 Homeschool Struggles?
 Add Some Drama Resources!